 - After around 15-20 total minutes, cut through a new piece of meat in order to ensure you’ve heated it through.

 Because your meat has already been cooked once, you should err on the side of not cooking it long enough.
 Better to be forced to give it a few more minutes on the grill than to eat dry, crunchy ribs.

-If you’re worried your reheated ribs will be too dry, you can also add a little extra water or juices from the first time you cooked the ribs (if you kept any) into the foil bowl.
+If you’re worried your reheated ribs will be too dry, you can also add a little extra water or juices from the first time you cooked the ribs (if you kept any) into the aluminum foil bowl.
 These liquids will steam your ribs as you reheat them on the grill.

 Reheating ribs in the oven